 Dynamic Spectrum Sharing, sub-6GHz, mmWave

 It’s a similar situation with AI and DSP performance.
-The Snapdragon 765G is a long way behind the 865’s 15 TOPS of performance, but is quite comparable to last year’s 855.
+The Snapdragon 765G is a long way behind the 865’s 15 TOPS of performance but is quite comparable to last year’s 855.
 It boasts 5 TOPS versus last year’s 7.5 TOPS.
-Google may opt to augment this with its in-house Pixel Neural Core for more competitive machine learning capabilities.
+There’s no sign of an updated Pixel Neural Core for more competitive machine learning capabilities in the Pixel 5, so the 765G must be powerful enough for Google’s AI.
 The Snapdragon 865 also has the lead with faster and newer LPDDR5 RAM, but again LPDRR4X is more than serviceable.

 Snapdragon 765G vs Snapdragon 865: How does performance compare?

-Enough theoreticals, the best way to get a feel for how chips compare is with some benchmarks.
+Enough theoretical, the best way to get a feel for how chips compare is with some benchmarks.
 That said, remember that benchmark scores don’t necessarily reflect noticeable performance differences in day-to-day scenarios.

 These synthetic benchmarks place the Snapdragon 765G right where we’d expect.
 It’s certainly not as fast as current-gen flagship chips but puts in a good performance against the Snapdragon 845 that powered 2018’s flagships.
 The updated Cortex-A76 CPU gives the 765G an edge in single-core results, but with just two of them means it’s a little behind in multi-core.
 A system-wide benchmark, via AnTuTu, again hints that performance will fall somewhere between the Snapdragon 855 and 845.
 That’s pretty good.
 The GPU results fall in line with the branding numbers, putting the 765G’s Adreno 620 below the 845’s Adreno 630 but notable ahead of the 730G’s Adreno 618.